 Hip Replacement Complications

-Hip replacement complications include blood clots, change in leg length, dislocation, fractures, infection and loosening of the implant.
+Joint loosening, blood clots, change in leg length, dislocation, fractures and infection are common hip replacement complications.
 People who have received metal-on-metal hips may also experience metallosis, a form of metal poisoning that causes tissue damage and other serious conditions.

 - Dislocation